shah-data-scientist/HR-ATTRITION-RATE/scripts/README.md

 ```

 ### `start-api-nodb.bat`
-Starts the API without a database connection (useful for lightweight testing or huggingface-like environments).
+Starts the API without a database connection (useful for lightweight testing).

 **Usage:**
 ```cmd